The secret to LSU football's NCAA-leading ball security? It all starts at Wednesday practice

 In its surprising 3-0 start, LSU is the only Football Bowl Subdivision school, out of 129 teams, that hasn’t turned the ball over.

-On the other hand, the Tigers’ defense has seven takeaways — with at least two in each game — to help produce a plus-7 turnover margin that’s fourth-best in the nation.
+On the other hand, the Tigers’ defense has seven takeaways — at least two in each game — and the plus-7 turnover margin is fourth-best in the nation.

-Their third goose-egg of the season was instrumental in Saturday 22-21 road upset of then-No. 7 Auburn, which rolls out one of the best front sevens in the nation.
+Their third goose-egg — the good kind — of the season was instrumental in Saturday 22-21 road upset of then-No. 7 Auburn, which rolls out one of the best front sevens in the nation.

 • Bill Bender, The Sporting News: Sugar Bowl vs. Oklahoma